How to Spend 2 Days in Sequoia National Park, California

 2 Days in Sequoia National Park: Where to Stay

 Whether you spend 2 days or a week in Sequoia National Park, staying as close to its natural attractions as possible is essential.
 It’s quite an experience on its own.
 What can be better than waking up early in the morning and being ready to hit the trail right away?
 Even stars seem to shine brighter in a place with practically no pollution.
-With that being said, there are just a few accommodations to consider for your 2-day adventure in Sequoia National Park.
+With that being said, there are just a few accommodations to consider for your 2-day adventures in the park.

 BUCKEYE TREE LODGE & CABINS.
 Set right in front of the entrance to the park, Buckeye Tree Lodge & Cabins has it all: easy access to markets and beautiful river views straight from your cabin’s door.
 You hardly need anything else to enjoy these short 2 days in Sequoia.